Nuo theatre

 Nuo theatre is a direct and important expressive medium of Nuo culture.
 Other forms of representation of Nuo culture include Nuo dance, Nuo song, Nuo sacrifice (傩祭) and Nuo ceremony and others.
 The unique symbol of Nuo theatre, the masks, are considered a treasure of Chinese folk art.

-There is a considerable repertoire in Nuo theatre and this varies from area to area.
+Nuo theatre has a considerable repertoire, which varies from region to region.
 Nuo dramas are usually based on well-known Chinese historical events or folk stories such as Romance of the Three Kingdoms, Journey to the West, Water Margin and the story of the Dragon Kings.
 Some famous repertoires of Nuo theatre include Lady Mengjiang, Seizing the Yellow Devil, and Story of Mount Liang.

-During the Zhou dynasty (11th century-256 BC), this art form was very popular in the Yangtze River, Yellow River and Nenjiang River valleys.
-However, the opera's popularity waned in those river valley areas.
-Nowadays, it still remains popular among rural areas in China, such as Guizhou, Anhui, Jiangxi, Hubei, Hunan provinces and Guangxi Zhuang Autonomous Region.
-It is also popular in the regions inhabited by ethnic minorities such as the Tujia, the Miao, the Dong and Yao.
+Nuo theatre is popular in rural areas, including Guizhou, Anhui, Jiangxi, Hubei, Hunan, and Guangxi.
+It is also popular in the regions inhabited by other minorities, such as the Hmong, the Dong, and Yao.

 Etymology

 Nuo means an oath, binding utterance, or exorcism in Chinese religious culture.
 The Chinese character for "nuo" is "傩" in simplified Chinese or "儺" in traditional Chinese.
 This is a very uncommon character in modern Chinese.
 The meaning of the character "Nuo" is a patterned step to drive away the devil during the last month of the Chinese lunar new year.
 The Chinese character for "theatre" or "drama" is "戏" in simplified Chinese or "戲" in traditional Chinese.